-- √ 90% Middle School Overall Course GPA - ✓ Maintain a 4.0 weighted High School GPA in each year with no grade below a C in biomedical courses. - ✓ Complete a minimum of 3 biomedical courses. - √ Have a good conduct record - ✓ Complete OSBP Application Form - ✓ Complete one of the courses below in 8th grade.
+- ✓ 90% Middle School Overall Course GPA - ✓ Complete Algebra-1 course in middle school. - ✓ Maintain a 4.0 weighted High School GPA in each year with no grade below a C in biomedical courses. - ✓ Complete a minimum of 3 biomedical courses. - ✓ Have a good conduct record